zahrakm67/MLDL_Image-_recognization/README.md

 # MLDL_Image_recognization

-This repository contains the code for our adaptation of the paper [**Unsupervised Domain Adaptation through Inter-modal Rotation for RGB-D Object Recognition**](https://arxiv.org/abs/2004.10016)
+This repository contains the code for our adaptation of the paper [**Unsupervised Domain Adaptation through Inter-modal Rotation for RGB-D Object Recognition**](https://arxiv.org/abs/2004.10016) It is a Machin Learning And Deep Learning Project.

 The goal of the project is to induce Domain Adaptation from label-rich to label-poor distributions via an auxiliary self-supervised task that integrates RGB image data with the corresponding Depth maps.